elliotpark410/Crunch-Code/README.md

 * Configure `REGIONAL BY TABLE` locality in `regional_users` tables
 * Configure `GLOBAL` table locality in `global_users` tables
 * Implement regional survivability for `users` database
-* Create indexes for query optimization
+* Create indexes by city for query optimization
 * Any other optimizations (optional)

 ## Submission Requirements